 Filip Radlinski

-I am an applied researcher at Microsoft Research in Cambridge, UK.
+I am a research scientist at Google in London, UK.
+Previously I was an Applied Researcher at Microsoft in Cambridge, UK.
 I completed by PhD in Computer Science at Cornell University.

 Research Interests